TheSustainabilityConsortium/CommodityMap-Help/Viewing your CommodityMap analysis.md

 &nbsp;&nbsp;&nbsp;&nbsp;A list of supplies where the data entered (i.e. details provided) for a given supply could be improved.

-- Click **Update commodity data ->** to edit , copy or delete individual supply information related to a given commodity.
+- Click **Update commodity data ->** to edit, copy or delete individual supply information related to a given commodity.